edwgeo/productivity-app/notesForDev.md

     <div style= {{fontSize : 11, color : "red"}}>{errors.timeError}</div>
 </div>
 ```
 P.S.
-It's interesting the way that this is styled - I saw it in a Youtube video, but didn't know that div's could be styled like this in jsx
+It's interesting the way that this is styled - I saw it in a Youtube video, but didn't know that div's could be styled like this in jsx.
+[This article](https://dev.to/ceceliacreates/inline-styling-with-jsx-20k0) talks more about that.